multimodalAI/multimodal-ai-hugo-group/content/authors/david-clifton/_index.md

 ---
 # Display name
-title: Professor Mirella Lapata
+title: David Clifton

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Natural Language Processing, The University of Edinburgh \& UKRI Turing AI World-Leading Researcher Fellow, The Alan Turing Institute.
+role: Professor of Clinical Machine Learning, Department of Engineering Science, University of Oxford & Turing Fellow, Alan Turing Institute

+# Order that this section appears on the page.
+weight: 20

 # Organizations/Affiliations
 organizations:
-  - name: The University of Edinburgh
+  - name:
     url: ''

 interests:
 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the